joeinnes/sk-blog/src/content/japanese-grand-prix-2022.md

 title: Japanese Grand Prix 2022
 date: 2022-10-09T12:19:00.000Z
 featured_image: /media/uploads/gasly.jpeg
+excerpt: After a wet and eventful Sunday morning, one thing that stands out clearly is that F1 is in trouble.
 ---

 Well that was an eventful race.
 Instead of waking up early to watch it, I decided to have a bit of a lie-in.
 Glad I didn't waste my time.